ticarpi/newstarter_passlist/README.md

 # Generate New Starter Password List

 Similar to [http://weakpasswords.net/](http://weakpasswords.net/), this creates a list of probable passwords for new starters in an AD environment.
 It uses the current data settings, but can also be extended to 'backdate' potential passwords for accounts created earlier.
+It can also be augmented to use additional custom words, such as the name of the company.

 ---